A shared vision for Pukekohe

 What’s happening in the near future?

-- We are currently preparing to undertake a master planning phase for the town centre to provide a game plan to encourage growth and attract investment
+- We are currently preparing to undertake a master planning phase for the town centre wherein we will provide a game plan to encourage growth and attract investment.

 - We are working with the market operators in Pukekohe we are collaborating to find a suitable home so that its future is secure.